urbit/examples/readme.md

 For the most part each folder in this repo contains folders indicating the path relative to the `/main` desk on your pier.
 For example, `foos/app/foos/core.hook` will end up as `/$URB_DIR/$PIER/$SHIP-NAME/main/app/foos/core.hook`.

 All of the apps currently in this repo are accessed via their %ford pages, which are hymn.hook files generally found in a /fab directory.
 To access a %ford page, go to `http://localhost:{port}/main/path/to/page`, where `port` is the port number shown upon booting into urbit.
-For example, `/=main=/pub/todo/fab/hymn.hook` would be served.
 For example, `/=main=/pub/foos/fab/hymn/hook` on an http 8444 pier would serve `localhost:8444/main/pub/foos/fab`.

 ## Feedback/Contributions

 As you play around, please let me know if you have any questions and/or comments.
 You can contact me at henry@tlon.io, or on chat (usually ~sivtyv-barnel).
-Furthemore, we have an idea of what we want this repo to look like when finished.
 If interested in contributing by building a similar app that showcases a different part of the system, please get in touch!

 ## Contents